If you wish to get in touch with our administrative staff, please see the admin staff contact page.

 Current Research

-I work primarily on Greek literature written under the Roman empire, with a particular focus on Greek epic poetry of the 1st-6th centuries AD.
-I have recently published a monograph on Oppian's Halieutica, a second-century Greek didactic epic on the sea and the wily, hostile fish that inhabit it; I have also written articles on heroic ethics in posthomeric Greek epic; diaspora Jewish identity in Josephus' adaptation of the Hebrew Bible for a Greco-Roman audience; the representation of mortal expertise in didactic poetry; and animals in later Greek poetry and prose.
-I am currently editing a volume of translations of imperial Greek epic poems.
+I work primarily on Greek literature written under the Roman empire, with a particular focus on Greek epic poetry of the 1st-6th centuries CE.
+My 2020 monograph explored Oppian's Halieutica, a second-century Greek didactic epic on the sea and the wily, hostile sea-creatures that inhabit it; I have also written articles on heroic ethics in posthomeric Greek epic; diaspora Jewish identity in Josephus' adaptation of the Hebrew Bible for a Greco-Roman audience; the representation of mortal expertise in didactic poetry; and animals in later Greek poetry and prose.
+I have also written several forthcoming articles on ancient ecological thought, and I am currently editing a volume of translations of imperial Greek didactic and Christian poetry.
 My current research explores new ways of reading imperial Greek epic poetry as a literary corpus, examining the role of space, place, and ecology in these extraordinary texts.

 EMILY KNEEBONE, 2020.
 Oppian's 'Halieutica': Charting a Didactic Epic.
 Cambridge University Press.